LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/hyperlinks-overview.md

 ---

 {: .notice}
-**Please note:** This capability is only available for the enhanced agent workspace.
+**Please note:** This capability is only available for the enhanced Agent Workspace.

 ## Introduction

-Users using the enhanced agent workspace have the ability to share hyperlinks with consumers during a messaging conversation.
+Users using the enhanced Agent Workspace have the ability to share hyperlinks with consumers during a messaging conversation.
 In order to do so, a hyperlink button has been added above the agent input area, allowing agents to define the link text and URL:

 ![](img/hyperlinks-overview-1.png)